Cross-Country skiing (Dave Heath photo)

 Ski along the very routes once traversed by Canadian Olympic team member, George Grey, the first cross-country skier from BC to win a medal on the World Cup Circuit.

 Approximately 40km/25mi of trails are maintained by the Black Jack Cross Country Ski Club.
 There is a good mix of beginner, intermediate and advanced terrain here, with all trails groomed for classic and skate technique.
 Many trails wind through the forest, with a few good viewpoints along the way.

 Begin at the warming hut and head out along a fairly level section to a large meadow.
 From here, trails head uphill through the woods and follow the western perimeter of the ski area, circling back to the meadow once again.

 1 Cross-Country Skiing in Red Mountain Resort

 Red Mountain Resort, British Columbia

-With 300"/7.6m of annual snowfall, wide-open groomed runs, epic vertical (890m!), in-bounds cat-skiing, 360 degree descents off select peaks, a rich tradition, and the best tree runs in BC, it's no wonder The NY Times voted us their #8 "Best Place in the World to Visit in 2013."
-RED's other recent accolades include #1 in Powder Magazine's "Ski Town Throwdown (2012)," and "Most Underrated Resort" by Skiing Magazine (2012).
-Come and enjoy fresh turns that you don't have to fight for
+With approximately 7.6 m (25 ft) of annual snowfall, wide-open groomed runs, epic vertical, cat-skiing, 360 degree descents off select peaks, a rich tradition, & the best tree runs in BC, it's no wonder The NY Times voted us #8 "Best Place in the World to Visit" (2013).
+Other recent accolades include #1 in Powder Magazine's "Ski Town Throwdown" (2012), & "Most Underrated Resort" by Skiing Magazine (2012).
+Come & enjoy fresh turns that you don't have to fight for.